international employment law firm alliance L&E Global

 • informing the labour authorities.

 The redeployment efforts should be carried out throughout the group in France.
-The employer should offer individual and precise offers to the targeted employees.
+The employer should provide precise and written offers.

-In case of failure to comply with these rules, the dismissal may be considered unfair by the Labour Courts.
+In case of failure to comply with these rules, the dismissal may be considered unfair by the Labor Courts.

 b.
 Procedure

-The procedure will vary in function of the number of employees made redundant over a period of 30 days.
+The procedure will vary in function of the number of employees made redundant over a period of 30 days and whether the company has fewer than 50 or more than 50 employees.

 c.
 Less than 10 redundancies over 30 days